 To make this targeting process complete, you'll need to develop an interesting 30 Second Elevator Speech and a 10 second introductory speech by using my 6 step process.

-If you don't have a target client, what are you waiting for?
+If you've been reluctant to declare a target client, is fear holding you back?
 Are you afraid that by declaring a target client you will lose business because you no longer can sell to everyone and anyone?
-You can rest easy because having a target client doesn't mean you can't still take care of other types of clients, it just means you are a specialist in one particular area.
+You can rest easy because having a target client doesn't mean you can't still work with other types of clients, it just means you are a specialist in one particular area.

 Target Market Development and Branding is VITAL to your practice.
 By identifying up three target markets, you can brand your company using your website so that you attract ideal clients right to your front door.

 Take a look at your client files.
 Who are your favorite clients?
 Who are the most lucrative clients?
 Where is your experience?
 Develop a Target Client Profile and let people know who you work best with.